 Water (enough for you and a little extra)

-Food (energy bars and gels are lightweight)
+Food (energy bars and gummies are lightweight)

-Mini pump or C02
+Mini pump and/or C02

 Charged cell phone